Last fact-checked: 30 April 2019

-Veneers are exceptionally strong and hard-wearing and should last you for many years – providing you don’t do anything like trying to open bottle tops with your teeth – in which case you are likely to dislodge or break them.
+Veneers are exceptionally strong and hard-wearing and should last you for many years – providing that you don’t do anything like trying to open bottle tops with your teeth (yes, people do actually do this), in which case you are likely to dislodge or break them.

-At a Mexico dentist, like the Sani Dental Group, they cost $350
+At a Mexico dentist, like the Sani Dental Group, they cost $350.

-At a Thailand dentist, such as the Bangkok International Dental Center, they cost £450
+At a Thailand dentist, such as the Bangkok International Dental Center, they cost £450.

-In Australia, dental veneers cost AUD $1,623
+For those visiting the dentist in Australia, dental veneers cost AUD $1,623.

 At a Bali dentist veneers, like at the BIMC Hospital Dental Centre, they cost AUD $500.

-Generally speaking, dentists who look after international tourists do tend to offer high-quality services.
-If they didn’t they would soon be out of business as they simply would not get the clientele.
-The best clinics are contemporary, equipped with the latest diagnostic equipment and adhering to recognized health and safety protocols, such as the ISO.
+Generally speaking, dentists who look after international tourists do offer high-quality services.
+If they didn’t, they would soon be out of business as they simply would not get the clientele.
+The best clinics are contemporary, equipped with the latest diagnostic equipment and adhere to recognized health and safety protocols, such as the ISO.

-This is why when you book with Dental Departures you are assured of the trustworthiness of the dentists on our website.
-We do our own background checks, including legal/criminal records, onsite visits, dentist qualifications and professional memberships, so you can book with complete confidence.
+This is why when you book with Dental Departures, you are assured of the trustworthiness of the dentists listed on our site.
+We conduct our own background checks, including legal/criminal records, onsite visits, dentist qualifications and professional memberships, so you can book with complete confidence.

 Venila, V et al. Tetracycline Induced Discolouration of Deciduous Teeth.
 International Journal of Oral Health.
 1 June 2014. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4109251/